This information was adapted from the National Eye Institute to help patients and their families search for general information

 A cataract can occur in either or both eyes.
 It cannot spread from one eye to the other.

 Yes.
-Although most cataracts are related to aging, there are other types of cataract:
+Although most cataracts are related to aging, there are other types of cataracts:

 Certain diseases such as diabetes.